Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 FLX700.4 — The Touring Sweet Spot

 The FLX700.4 is the most common choice for Harley touring builds.
 It delivers clean, controlled power for fairing and saddlebag speakers without stressing a healthy factory charging system.
+If you're unsure where to start, this is the right starting point for most 4-speaker setups.

 FLX1000.4 — Same Size, More Headroom